prasanvb/nestjs/3-dependency-injection-indepth/README.md

   - `imports` array is used to import other modules that this module depends on.
 Once module is imported all the exported services of the imported module can be used in this module.
   - `exports` list of the subset of providers (i.e. services) that are provided by this module and should be available in other modules which import this module.
   - `controllers` list of controllers defined in this module which have to be instantiated.
   - `providers` list of providers that will be instantiated by the Nest injector and that may be shared at least across this module.
-Uou cannot add services from other modules inside the providers.
+You cannot add services from other modules inside the providers.

 ## Exporting Services between different modules